statamic/v2-docs/content/collections/docs/migrating.md

 The File fieldtype is replaced by [Assets](/fieldtypes/assets).
 As long as you don't move your files, your links won't break, but you will lose your Control Panel connection to them.
 Check out the [Assets guide][assets] to learn about the new and improved ways.

 Status is gone.
 We now have the notion of "published" and "unpublished".
-Unpublished content is represented by files beginning with an _underscore.
+Unpublished content is represented by files beginning with an underscore `_`.

 ### Removed Modifiers {#modifiers}

 The following modifiers were removed because they were rarely, if ever used and only served to make scanning the docs tedious.
+They were part of some mapping features we removed from core.
 Feel free to copy and paste them out of v1 and release them as free addons.
 You have our 100% permission.

 - abs
 - acos